erkkah/sslr/README.md

 The throttle level is set as the maximum allowed time spent in the source database as a percentage of total execution time.

-It's pretty crude, but works well to leave enough space for others to run what they need.
+It's pretty crude, but works well enough to make SSLR a nice database citizen.

 If you can fully load the source database while running a sync job, set the throttle percentage value to 100 for unthrottled operation.

 ### Job splitting

-The replication is run one table at a time.
+A replication job runs through all tables one at a time.
 Replicating many large tables will lead to long complete sync cycles.
 In those cases, it might make sense to split the sync job into several different SSLR configurations.

 As long as the same table is not synced by more than one job, jobs can run in parallel.

 Since scanning for deleted rows can be slow for large tables, you can split your replication jobs into update-only and delete-only jobs and run several updates before running deletes.
-Or - possibly running delete jobs only once per week, depending on your needs and the data structure.
+Or - possibly running delete jobs only once per week, depending on your needs.

 ### Logging